amitshky/shadersBasics/README.md

 ## Build and Run
-* Configure and build the project,
+* Configure and build the project with `-DSHADERS_BASICS_USE_PRE_BUILT_LIB=OFF` to build the static libraries.
+This will also copy the libraries into the `binaries/` directory.
+You can then build with `-DSHADERS_BASICS_USE_PRE_BUILT_LIB=ON` to use those libraries while building instead of building them from scratch.
 ```
 cmake -B build -S . -DSHADERS_BASICS_USE_PRE_BUILT_LIB=OFF
 cmake --build build